iawade/common_condition/README.md

 ## Prerequisites

-### Required Files and Config Set up
+### Required Files and Config (config.yaml) Set up
 1. **JSON File**
-   - Provided in this repo (no option/entry/key in config file), looks like:
+   - Provided in this repo (and therefore has no option/entry/key in the config file)
+   - It looks like:
       > #### `pilot_phenotypes.json`
       > ```json
       > {